DataCurationWorkshop/HongKongCurationWorkshop/Day_3/Lab/Day_3_Lab_SystemsAnalysis.md

-##Systems Analysis for Data Curation
+#Systems Analysis for Data Curation

 The design and analysis of systems to support the lifecycle of research data management are essential skills for data curators.
-In this laboratory we will use three different research data producer scenarios [1] to complete the following activities:
+In this lab we will use three different research data producer scenarios [1] to complete the following activities:

 - Develop a **requirements gathering** document which specifies a range of use case activities.

-- Based on the requirements gathering document, develop a single **use cases** which outlines a set of intended actions, and supporting services.
-Use cases are valuable and important because it helps a data curator move from modeling what data are (types, roles, etc.) to understand how the data might be used in the future.
+- Based on the requirements gathering document, develop a single **use case** which outlines a set of intended actions, and supporting services.
+Use cases are valuable and important because they help a data curator move from modeling what data are (types, roles, etc.) to understanding how the data might be used in the future.

-- Create a **process diagram** which models the use case.
-Systems modeling in data curation can take a formal approach, such as UML (Unified Modeling Language) or an informal approach, such as process diagrams, which we will cover in this
+- Create a **activity diagram** which models the research processes described in th euse case.
+Systems modeling in data curation can take a formal approach, such as UML (Unified Modeling Language) or an informal approach, such as activity diagrams, which we will cover in this.

 - Using the scenario documents to create a **data dictionary**